Monogenesis/HHN-Tribute/README.md

 ## Demo

-The link forwards to the website, but due to inactivity firebase server the functionality has been discontinued.
+The link redirects to the website, but due to Firebase server inactivity, functionality is limited.

 https://tribute-db.web.app/